 Thank You and Please Leave A Comment

 I hope you enjoyed this post explaining what you can learn from the 1940 census records.
-If you think that this post will be helpful to others then please share it with friends and family using the social media buttons below.
+If you think that this post will be helpful to others then please share with friends and family using the social media buttons below.

 If you have any questions or comments then please leave a comment below.
 I would love to hear from you.